adevur/docker-easy-samba/docs/DOCUMENTATION.md

 > NOTE: this method has been introduced in `ConfigGen.js` version `1.6`.

-- PARAMETERS: `event` and `cb`
+- ARGUMENTS: `event` and `cb`

   - PARAMETER `event`: it's a string that specifies the event you want to handle

   - PARAMETER `cb`: it's the callback function to call every time the specified event is triggered; parameters `current` and `previous` are usually passed to this callback, depending on the event

 List of supported events: